-- Shortlisting of candidates, on the basis of the information contained in their application; - A competitive interview(s); - A technical test; - Work simulation/role play/presentation, and any other tests or exercises that may be deemed appropriate.
+- Shortlisting of candidates, on the basis of the information contained in their application; - If shortlisted, a competitive interview(s), which will include the completion of a legal research task, the presentation of same at interview and answering questions on the research completed at interview. - Any other tests or exercises that may be deemed appropriate.